Brewster F2A Buffalo: U.S. Marine Corps

+the Buffalo's first kill in U.S. service.

 From February - April 1942 the rebuilt squadron VMF-211 (most of which had been lost in the Battle of Wake Island) was re-equipped with F2A-3s and was ferried by the escort carrier Long Island to Palmyra Atoll, where it remained until recalled in July of that year, ferrying their aircraft to land on Long Island to return to Hawaii to re-equip with F4F-4s.

 During the Battle of Midway in 1942, VMF-221 was destined to participate in one of the few aerial combats involving the Buffalo in U.S. military service.
 The initial Buffalo interception of the first Japanese air raid was led by Major Floyd B. Parks, whose 13-aircraft division did not fly in paired flights of mutually supporting aircraft.
 After attacking a formation of 30–40 Aichi D3A1 "Val" dive bombers escorted by 36 Zeros, the Marines, flying in two divisions of aircraft, downed several Japanese bombers before the escorting Zeros reacted; a furious dogfight developed.
 Thirteen out of 20 Buffalos were lost; of the six Wildcats, only two remained flyable at the end of the mission.
 The losses included the Marine air commander, Major Parks, who bailed out of his burning Buffalo, only to be strafed by Zeros after parachuting into the sea.

 The Marine pilots who managed to shake off the Zeros used high speed split-s turns or very steep dives.
 These maneuvers were later found to be the best means to evade pursuit by the highly maneuverable Japanese fighters.
 One F2A-3 pilot, Marine Captain William Humberd, dove away from his pursuers, then attacked a Zero in a head-on pass, shooting his opponent down.
 In the battle, some F2A-3s suffered from inoperative guns.
 The nose-mounted guns' occasional failure to fire was noticed by other users as well; the phenomenon may have been caused by frayed electrical wires in the mechanism that synchronized the nose guns with the propeller.
 Other Buffalos had not been fitted with plate armor behind the pilot, making them vulnerable to even a single bullet or shell.
 Losses were aggravated due to the Japanese practice of strafing pilots who had bailed out.
 Second Lt.
 Charles S. Hughes, whose Buffalo was forced to retire at the start of the raid due to engine trouble, had a ringside view of the aerial combat: